chanzuckerberg/open-science/GOVERNANCE.md

 please see our [Contribution guidelines](/open-science/CONTRIBUTING) for more information on suggesting content or reporting corrections.

-Content on this site includes videos from the [CZI Open Science Wistia channel](https://fast.wistia.com/embed/channel/g4orlbms5g).
+Content on this site includes videos from our [Open Science Wistia channel](https://fast.wistia.com/embed/channel/g4orlbms5g).
 These materials are shared with the permission of the presenter and any participants who are referenced in the recording.